the-draupnir-project/draupnir-documentation/docs/governance/longhouse-presentation.md

 # Longhouse presentation

-Longhouse presentations will be announced in the [longhouse assembly announcements](https://matrix.to/#/!DtwZFWORUIApKsOVWi:matrix.org?via=matrix.org&via=asgard.chat) room and conducted in the
+Longhouse proposals and presentations will be announced in the [longhouse assembly announcements](https://matrix.to/#/!DtwZFWORUIApKsOVWi:matrix.org?via=matrix.org&via=asgard.chat) room and conducted in the
 [longhouse assembly discussion room](https://matrix.to/#/!UMROhYUQcvtGuoIIka:matrix.org?via=matrix.org&via=asgard.chat)

-## Longhouse presentation
+## Longhouse proposal

-A _longhouse presentation_ is an individual vote or affirmation about a possible contribution or contribution pathway.
+A _longhouse proposal_ is an individual vote or affirmation about a possible contribution or contribution pathway.

 ## Longhouse cycle presentation